Volume I: The Books of the Sun and Moon

 “What now?”
 He asked.

-I smelled candlewax, exotic incense, the iron bite of fresh blood, and the sulfur stink that would follow anyone who partook of the cor sanguine ritual, yet somehow it tasted tinged with the copper penny stink of guilt and regret.
-I followed the trail to a young man, in his twenties, well-groomed, and wearing a black business suit but with a loose tie and collar sitting on a bench near the door sipping from a cup of coffee.
+I followed the trail to a young man, in his twenties, well-groomed, and wearing a black business suit but with a loose tie and collar sitting on a bench near the door.
+He sipped from a cup of coffee but did not seem to need it.
 Besides appearing suspiciously healthy–bright eyed and rosy in the cheeks even–he looked agitated.
 His knee bounced like a jackhammer.
 He stared at his hands and then looked up at me and Chief Sharp.

 “Him,” I said, pointing to the man.
 “You’ll want to talk to him.”